Thai PM asks student protesters 'not to create chaos'

 BANGKOK: Thailand's prime minister on Tuesday (Aug 4) asked increasingly bold student-led protesters "not to create chaos" after some broke longstanding taboos by openly calling for reform of the constitutional monarchy.

-Prime Minister Prayuth Chan-ocha, a former army chief who staged a coup six years ago and has led military-backed governments ever since, also promised that parliament would consider protesters' demands to amend the constitution.
+Prime Minister Prayut Chan-o-cha, a former army chief who staged a coup six years ago and has led military-backed governments ever since, also promised that parliament would consider protesters' demands to amend the constitution.

 "I beg people not to create chaos at this time.
-We are solving these problems together," Prayuth told reporters after a cabinet meeting.
+We are solving these problems together," Prayut told reporters after a cabinet meeting.

 He said he was "worried" about the young protesters who have been gathering in small groups in different parts of the country calling for the dissolution of parliament and new elections.

-Opposition activists say that under the constitution, Prayuth was virtually assured of staying on a prime minister after a disputed 2019 general election by the creation of a junta-appointed Senate.
+Opposition activists say that under the constitution, Prayut was virtually assured of staying on a prime minister after a disputed 2019 general election by the creation of a military-appointed Senate.

 "I support changes that are needed and I am not in conflict," he said.